medibloc/panacea-js-old/docs/medjs-transaction.rst

 MediBloc blockchain has 3 transaction types.

-- value transfer transaction : To transfer MED from one to another.
+- value transfer transaction : To transfer MED from one account to another.
-- writer assign transaction : To assign the address who can use owner's bandwidth.
+- writer assign transaction : To assign an address that can use owner's bandwidth to write.
-- data upload transaction : To upload data related infomation on the blockchain.
-Such as data hash, location, encrypt key and so on.
+- data upload transaction : To upload data related information on the , such as data hash, location, encrypt key and so on, on the blockchain.

 ---------------------------------------------------------------------------